jwinter/jwinter.github.com/blog-builder/source/_posts/2014-10-31-code-review-jwinter-style.md

 After that first pass, I'll either be just about done if it's a small change or ready to start taking a closer look at the bits I've identified from the first pass.

 This is the point where I usually **read the request that spawned this change** (bug report/feature request/bar napkin) and then **actually use the new feature or attempt to repro the bug**.
-I don't think most people do this, based on how many garbage features or unfixed bugs I've shipped that my co-workers have happily +1ed.
+I don't think most people do this.
 This is a really important step, maybe the most important, so please actually run the code that you're reviewing.

 **Now, when taking a closer look, I'll do any combination of the following:**